nadsbuhdha/portfolio-project-2/README.md

 ### Gamebox questions

 Within the game box, questions, which have been stored in an array, are randomly selected for the user to answer.
 A multiple choice of 4 answers is then presented to the user and they can pick one of the four answers.
-When hovered over, the multiple-choice answers increase in size to display to the user which choice they are about to choose.
+When hovered over, the multiple-choice answers increase in size to display to the user which choice they are about to click on.

 ![alt text](assets/images/quiz-box.webp 'gamebox')

-When a correct answer is chosen.
-The answer is highlighted green and a correct answer sound effect is played.
+When a correct answer is chosen, the answer is highlighted green and a correct answer sound effect is played.

 ![alt text](assets/images/correct-answer.webp 'correct answer')

-When the incorrect answer is chosen.
-The answer is highlighted red and an incorrect answer sound effect is played.
+When the incorrect answer is chosen, the answer is highlighted red and an incorrect answer sound effect is played.

 ![alt text](assets/images/incorrect-answer.webp 'incorrect answer')